hasura/architect-graphql-workshop/README.md

 The food-delivery dataset includes sample data for the following:

 - Restaurants: Restaurants from which you can place order
-- MenuItems: Menu items for the restaurants
+- Menu Items: Menu items for the restaurants
 - Users: Users who want to place an order
 - Orders: Order information and status

+## Exploring the GraphQL API

+- Existing database
+- CRUD
+- Subscriptions

+## Authn and Authz

+- `x-hasura-admin-secret`
+- `x-hasura-role` and `x-hasura-user-id`

+## Model writes (Actions)

+- Place an order

+## Model events

+- Payment inserted (update order)
+- Order updated (assign delivery agent)
+- EOD reports

+## Model reads

+- Authorized views

+## CQRS and 3factor app